Story about a wolf's survival in the wild

 Instinctively Winyd went for the bear attacking it’s hind legs while still charging the man.
 The bear stopped half turned it swung one massive paw at Winyd.
 He yelled in pain and went spinning in the snow.
 The man fired again still the bear kept on as the man stumbled.
 Winyd was up; blood oozed from his side.
-Once again he attacked this time he leapt on to the bears back as the man managed to get to his feet.
-He sang his teeth into the back of the bear’s neck locking his jaw tight and held on as the bear swung wildly trying to shake him off.
+Once again, he attacked this time he lept on to the bear’s back as the man managed to get to his feet.
+He sank his teeth into the bear’s neck, locking his jaw tight and held on as the bear swung wildly trying to shake him off.
 The man backed away reloaded and fired again.
 The bear roared in pain and rage, Winyd finally released his grip on the bear spitting fur and skin from his mouth.
-A deep gouged wound streamed blood, where Winyd had sunk his teeth into the bear's neck.
+A deep gouged wound streamed blood, where Winyd had sunk his teeth into the neck of the bear.
 He jumped as the bear took a stumbling step forward.
 Winyd backed away from the bear as it fell catching a glancing blow as the bear thrashed about in its death throes.
 Winyd rolled sideways yelling in pain unable to move his whole body ached; the pain from his wounded side unbearable.
 The man stood over him with the long stick pointed at him.
-Winyd considered he may have chosen wrongly now he would die.
-Then all was darkness.
+Winyd considered he may have chosen wrong now he would die.

 Winyd awoke to find himself in the man’s lair.
-He lay close to a fire he had seen fire before but never this close it warmed him and felt good.
-There were many smells some new and strange some familiar.
+He lay close to a fire he had seen fire before but never been this close it warmed him and felt good.
+There were many smells, some new and strange, some familiar.
 The dominating scent was that of the man who sat nearby watching him.
-He could sense the man was wary of him and he felt the same as the man.
+He could sense the man was wary of him, and he felt the same as the man.
 There was food next to him, so he ate and drank, the food was a new taste to him and strange at first, but he ate it all then slept.